Sonic the Hedgehog 2 (film): Plot

 Sonic lives with the Wachowskis and attempts to help the public as a vigilante hero with little success due to his recklessness.
 While on a fishing trip, Tom advises Sonic to remain patient for the day his powers will be needed.
 He and Maddie depart for her sister Rachel's wedding in Hawaii, leaving Sonic in charge of the house for the weekend.

-While staying at home, Sonic is ambushed by his old enemy Dr. Robotnik, who has escaped the mushroom planet he was banished to, (Note: As depicted in Sonic the Hedgehog (2020)) and Knuckles, an echidna warrior.
+While staying at home that night, Sonic is ambushed by his old nemesis Dr. Robotnik, who has escaped the mushroom planet he was banished to, (Note: As depicted in Sonic the Hedgehog (2020)) and Knuckles, an echidna warrior who is his newest henchman.
 Knuckles demands the location of the legendary Master Emerald—an ancient relic that grants its user ultimate power and the ability to change reality to their will—so he can bring honor to his ancestors.
 Sonic is rescued by Miles "Tails" Prower, a young two-tailed fox who idolizes him and has come to warn him about Knuckles.

 Sonic convinces Tails to help him find the Master Emerald while Robotnik reunites with his assistant, Agent Stone, and forms an alliance with Knuckles, scheming to steal the emerald.
 Following clues on a map given to Sonic by his late former guardian, Longclaw, Sonic and Tails find a compass within a temple in Siberia.
 Knuckles and Robotnik track them and chase Sonic and Tails down a mountain.
 Knuckles reveals that he lost his whole tribe the same day Sonic lost Longclaw.
 Despite this brief moment of sympathy, Knuckles and Robotnik steal the compass.
 However, Knuckles grows suspicious of Robotnik's sense of loyalty and honor when he mocks Sonic for choosing to save an injured and unconscious Tails instead of the compass before an avalanche starts upon them.